Welcome to ROCO Robotics!

 ROCO Robotics is committed to open knowledge sharing, meaning all work and ideas created in the club become part of the public domain, fostering a spirit of innovation

 and collaboration.
 Whether your child is a beginner or an aspiring engineer, ROCO Robotics provides the perfect space to explore, experiment, and grow.
-Target age group is 12-18, with weekly Saturday sessions from 3 to 5 PM, followed by a remote review during the week.
+Target age group is 12-18, with weekly Saturday sessions from 4 to 6 PM, and Wednesday's 4 to 6 PM, followed by a remote review during the week.

 PROGRAM OVERVIEW: